Password correct. Please wait...

 For the processing of the data, your consent is obtained as part of the registration process and reference is made to this privacy policy.

-If you purchase goods or services on our website and provide your e-mail address, this can subsequently be used by us to send a newsletter.
-In such a case, the newsletter will contain only direct advertising for our own similar goods or services.
+If you purchase goods or services on our website and provide your e-mail address, this may subsequently be used by us to send a newsletter.
+In such a case, the newsletter will contain direct advertising only for our own similar goods or services.

-In connection with the data processing for sending newsletters, no data are passed on to third parties.
+In connection with the processing of data for sending newsletters, there is no disclosure of the data to third parties.
 The data are used exclusively for sending the newsletter.

 2. Legal basis for data processing